Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 > Section update: Day Month Year

 We have now finished the data preprocessing.
 Next, in order to find regions corresponding to potential open chromatin regions, we want to identify regions where reads have piled up (peaks) greater than the background read coverage.
-The tools which are currently used are Genrich and MACS2.
-MACS2 is more widely used.
+The tools which are currently used are Genrich and HMMRATAC.
+MACS2 was widely used but it incoporated HMMRATAC as their ATAC-seq algorithm in recent update.

+### Genrich

 Genrich has a mode dedicated to ATAC-Seq but is still not published and the more reads you have, the less peaks you get (see the issue here).
 That’s why we will not use Genrich in this tutorial.

 At this step, two approaches exists: